Frequently Asked Questions

 normally possible to arrange a visit during term time - even after

-you have been accepted - when the Head of Sixth Form will make you
+you have been accepted - when staff will make you welcome and give

-welcome and give you a tour of the school and introduce you to some
+you a tour of the school and introduce you to some of the

 Can I book my flight through Barnes?